 Moving inland was not particularly easy, nor without much travail.
 Shallow-draft boats were specially built by ingenuous settlers who wanted to be "away from the maddening crowd" of the seacoast, and intrepid settlers went as far up the few navigable rivers as they possibly could, as early as the 1690s.
 But, there were Native Americans who were not too happy with this and they let the colonists know about it as early as 1693 as well as during the Yamassee War of 1715-1716.
 When this was over, the "west" began to open up, but it was a very slow and painful process.

 It was not until 1730, when Governor Robert Johnson dreamed up the Township Act (click here to read more about this and see a map), that South Carolinians really began to move to the interior of the colony.
 Nine townships and one undefined tract were created, and within two years all were being settled by the various ethnic groups that would eventually comprise the total of South Carolina.

 When the Crown took over the colony in 1729, the English were the predominant group in all of what are the present-day counties of Jasper, Beaufort, Colleton, Charleston, Dorchester, Berkeley, Georgetown, and Horry.
 During the Royal Period, the English expanded into all areas of South Carolina that had been firmly settled by the beginning of the American Revolution.

-By 1770, the English were in all of the present-day counties of South Carolina except for Greenville, Anderson, Pickens, and Oconee - all still considered Cherokee lands until 1777, after the Royal Period.
+By 1770, the English were in all of the present-day counties of South Carolina except for Greenville, Anderson, Pickens, and Oconee - all still considered Cherokee lands until 1777, a mere two years after the Royal Period.

 Of course, there were pockets where some other ethnic group had prominence with very few English during the Royal Period, but these did not last long, and of course there were English nearby - and they were certainly the "power group" of both Carolinas since they were the largest and best financed group in both colonies.